Text by CLOT Magazine

-Strelka Institute is a non-commercial educational institution founded in 2009 to change the cultural and physical landscapes of Russian cities.
+Strelka Institute is a non-commercial educational institution founded in 2009 to change Russian cities’ cultural and physical landscapes.
 The Institute promotes positive changes and creates new ideas and values through its educational activities.

 The New Normal programme takes the concept of contemporary urbanism and explores the impact of emerging technologies on interdisciplinary design practices.
 Designed and led by Benjamin Bratton – sociological, media, design theorist and author based in California, [The New Normal] look at economics as a kind of urbanism, at computer science as a kind of urbanism, at architecture as a kind of urbanism, and philosophy as a kind of urbanism — once you’re here [Strelka Institute] it’s not interdisciplinary, it’s just urbanism, something you can contribute to.
 Bratton told us over email.

 CLOT Magazine has a close relationship with the Strelka Institute.
-We have interviewed, besides Benjamin Bratton, the students behind Common Task, a project that illustrates an alternative Russian history and ideology by drawing lines between cosmism and the quantified self-movement.
+We have interviewed, besides Benjamin Bratton, the students behind Common Task.
+This project illustrates an alternative Russian history and ideology by drawing lines between cosmism and quantified self-movement.
 We will be selecting two projects from this 2018 year’s programme.

-Strelka Institute is always developing and looking for the new angles and themes.
-Strelka Institute is developing a new and disruptive approach for the programme for the years to come, so this year’s programme (18/19) happened to be the last one.
+Strelka Institute is always developing and looking for new angles and themes.
+Strelka Institute is developing a new and disruptive approach for the programme for the years to come, so this year’s programme (18/19) was the last one.